aftabkhan001/dbtools-1/README.md

  Bye
 ```

-## Known issues:
+## Known issues & limitations:
-* This tool works well with simple hierarchical data model.
+* This tool works with parent/root table using single column primary key table.
-* It uses IN() operator to perform delete operation, to reduce impact on production server use small value with ```--limit``` option, here is related bug http://bugs.mysql.com/bug.php?id=68046
+* It uses IN() operator to perform delete operation, to reduce impact on production server use small value with ```--limit``` option, here is a related bug http://bugs.mysql.com/bug.php?id=68046